Peter Sauder

-Peter Sauder is a Canadian film and TV writer, television producer and animator best known for his contributions to Nelvana franchises such as Care Bears (whose three movies he wrote), Babar, Strawberry Shortcake and Droids.
+Peter Sauder is a Canadian film and TV writer, television producer and animator best known for his contributions to Nelvana franchises such as Care Bears (whose three movies he wrote), Babar, Strawberry Shortcake and Star Wars: Droids.
 Peter, who is originally from Toronto, wrote the first ever story for another hit Nelvana series, Franklin.
 He is sometimes credited as Pete Sauder.

 Sauder also served as head writer for the first season (1983–84) of DiC's Inspector Gadget (the first season was co-produced with Nelvana), as well as Disney Channel/CBC's live-action series The Edison Twins.
-In the late 1990s, he was story editor for the computer-animated television programs Rolie Polie Olie and Donkey Kong Country.
+In the late 1990s, he was story editor for the animated television programs Rolie Polie Olie and Donkey Kong Country.

 Sauder started his career working as animator on A Cosmic Christmas, Romie-0 and Julie-8, Intergalactic Thanksgiving and Easter Fever.

-Among his later projects are Lunar Jim, The Doodlebops, The Cat in the Hat Knows a Lot About That and Doki.
+Among his later projects are Lunar Jim, The Doodlebops, The Cat in the Hat Knows a Lot About That! and Doki.